dario-loi/dario-loi.github.io/_posts/2023-09-07-boosting-code-quality-and-collaboration-with-📜-poetry-and-📌-pre-commit-in-🐍-python.md

 build-backend = "poetry.core.masonry.api"
 ```

-In there we got some metadata about our project, such as the name, version, and description, as well as a list of dependencies.
+In there we got some metadata about our project, such as name, version, and description, as well as a list of dependencies.
 Notice how the dependencies are divided into two sections: `tool.poetry.dependencies` and `tool.poetry.group.dev.dependencies`,
 the first one is for dependencies that are required for the project to run, while the second one is for dependencies that are only
 required for development.